Amarcord (ensemble): Career and program

 As members of the Thomanerchor, which Johann Sebastian Bach had directed in his time, the singers received the same vocal training and the knowledge of a vast repertory.
 The ensemble attended masterclasses with the Hilliard Ensemble and the King's Singers.
 In 2000 they were granted a scholarship from Deutscher Musikrat (German Music Council, a member of the International Music Council) and were named to the Bundesauswahl Konzerte Junger Künstler, which recognized young professional musicians and provides financial support for their concert engagements.
-They have appeared at international festivals and undertaken tours of Europe, North America, the Middle East, South East Asia and Australia.
+They have appeared at international festivals and undertaken tours of Europe, North America, the Middle East, South East Asia, and Australia.

 The first half of their concert programs is typically devoted to sacred music, while the second half shows secular music.
-In their first concert at the Rheingau Musik Festival on 29 August 2002 they stepped in for the Chanticleer and performed in the Unionskirche, Idstein.
+In their first concert at the Rheingau Musik Festival, on 29 August 2002, they stepped in for the Chanticleer and performed in the Unionskirche, Idstein.
 They sang music of Pierre de la Rue, William Byrd, Albert de Klerk (1917–1998), and Francis Poulenc's Laudes de Saint Antoine de Padoue in the first half, works of Schubert, The Beatles, Otto Mortensen and others in the second.
 Their concerts programs, which they comment with a sense of humour, usually concentrate on a theme, such as Musik und Musiker in Paris (Music and Musicians in Paris) in another concert of the festival in Wiesbaden-Frauenstein on 26 August 2004.
-The first half contained compositions of Pierre de la Rue, Johannes Ockeghem, Pérotin, Gioachino Rossini and Poulenc's Quatre petites prières de saint François d’Assise, the second half took through the centuries again with entertaining works of Pierre Certon, Pierre Passereau, Orlande de Lassus, Camille Saint-Saëns and Dans la montagne of Jean Cras.
+The first half contained compositions of Pierre de la Rue, Johannes Ockeghem, Pérotin, Gioachino Rossini, and Poulenc's Quatre petites prières de saint François d’Assise, the second half took through the centuries again with entertaining works of Pierre Certon, Pierre Passereau, Orlando di Lasso, Camille Saint-Saëns, and Dans la montagne of Jean Cras.
 Their concert in 2010 in Schloss Johannisberg picked up the festival's theme Fernweh.

 In 2009 they participated in a performance and live recording of Bach's lost Markus-Passion, in the reconstructed version by Diethard Hellmann and Andreas Glöckner, in the Frauenkirche Dresden.
 The ensemble was augmented by sopranos Anja Zügner and Dorothea Wagner, and altos Clare Wilkinson and Silvia Janak, the Kölner Akademie was conducted by Michael Alexander Willens.
 The lost recitatives were replaced by recitation.
 In 2010, they performed Monteverdi's Marienvesper in the Berlin Cathedral with the Monteverdi-Chor Hamburg and the Lautten Compagney.
-In 2013 they performed the work as the annual Marienvesper of the Rheingau Musik Festival in Eberbach Abbey, forming the choir with additional guest singers Angelika Lenter, Hanna Zumsande, Stefan Kunath, David Erler and Daniel Schreiber, and the Lautten Compagney conducted by Wolfgang Katschner.
+In 2013 they performed the work as the annual Marienvesper of the Rheingau Musik Festival in Eberbach Abbey, forming the choir with additional guest singers Angelika Lenter, Hanna Zumsande, Stefan Kunath, David Erler, and Daniel Schreiber, and the Lautten Compagney conducted by Wolfgang Katschner.

 International festival for vocal music a cappella

-In 1997 the singers initiated an annual international summer festival in Leipzig for a cappella vocal music, the International Festival for Vocal Music "a cappella", where a wide variety of guest ensembles such as the Swingle Singers, the Huelgas Ensemble, the ensemble Chanticleer and The Real Group have appeared.
+In 1997 the singers initiated an annual international summer festival in Leipzig for a cappella vocal music, the International Festival for Vocal Music "a cappella", where a wide variety of guest ensembles such as the Swingle Singers, the Huelgas Ensemble, the ensemble Chanticleer, and The Real Group have appeared.